 To order a copy of a marriage license or , complete the Copy of Certificate Request (Marriage, Death, Birth) form or write a letter including the following information:

-Individuals who may access vital records less than 100 years old include:
+Individuals who may access closed vital records include:

 • The person named on the record;